 association exchanges, PASN authentication, and/or association and associated exchanges with that AP.
 [70,

 119, 204, 205, 79, 71, 206]

+For MLO, The first mechanism, referred to as the device ID mechanism, has the AP MLD provide an identifier to the non-AP MLD during association that the non-AP MLD can then report back to the AP MLD during a future association.
+The second mechanism, referred to as the IRM mechanism, has the non-AP MLD provide a random MAC address (different from the address it is currently using as TA for its own transmissions) to the AP MLD during association and then use that MAC address as TA for its own transmissions for identification of the non-AP MLD, during its next preassociation exchanges, and/or association and associated exchanges with that AP MLD.

-The two mechanisms both allow the network to recognize the STA while mitigating the abilities of third parties to do traffic analysis and tracking of the non-AP STA.
+The two mechanisms both allow the network to recognize the STA or the non-AP MLD while mitigating the abilities of third parties to do traffic analysis and tracking of the non-AP STA or the non-AP MLD.
 [118]

 The two mechanisms may be used concurrently.[118]

 NOTE 1—The IRM mechanism and the device ID mechanism are independent.
-IRM allows an AP to recognize a non
+IRM allows an AP or an AP MLD to recognize a non

-AP STA prior to and while it is associated.
-Device ID allows an AP to identify a non-AP STA while it is associated.
-A device ID is allocated by an AP, and an IRM is selected by a non-AP STA.
+AP STA or a non-AP MLD prior to and while it is associated.
+Device ID allows an AP or an AP MLD to identify a non-AP STA or a non-AP MLD while it is associated.
+A device ID is allocated by an AP or AP MLD, and an IRM is selected by a non-AP STA or a non-AP MLD.

-If an AP and a non-AP STA both have both IRM and device ID activated, the non-AP STA might provide both an IRM and a device ID during association or PASN authentication.[262,107, 36, 230]
+For non-MLO, If an AP and a non-AP STA both have both IRM and device ID activated, the non-AP STA might provide both an IRM and a device ID during association or PASN authentication.[262,107, 36, 230]

+For MLO, If an AP MLD and a non-AP MLD both have both IRM and device ID activated, the non-AP MLD might provide both IRM and a device ID during association.

 NOTE 2—The device ID and IRM mechanisms are not specified for use in PBSSs.[107, 103]